Senecacherry/emojidiary1/README.md

 For this project, we created a custom API drawn from the "Feeling Wheel", a tool used by counsellors and therapists to help clients get in touch with their feelings.
 We connected each word on the wheel with emoji.

 Pick three emoji.
-Get related vocabulary.
+Get vocabulary.
 Use your words.

 This is a project of the University of Denver Women's Coding Boot Camp, 2018-2019.